Skip to main content

 What if my job involves working with children and adults?

-If you are working in a service registered to deliver care to adults and children, you’ll be registered on the social care workforce and the children and young people workforce parts of the Register.
+If you are working in a service registered to deliver care to adults and children, you’ll be registered on the social care worker and the children and young people worker parts of the Register.
 We’ll make these changes for everyone already on the Register.

 I am a social worker but also work in residential childcare.
 Do I still need to register on both parts?